krishaamer/green-filter-research/research/literature/fintech.md

     resilient infrastructure, promote sustainable industrialization and
     foster innovation”.
 The complexity of the situation offers an opportunity for design to make it understandable for humans
--   Recently, the Estonian government decided to free up mandatory retirement savings so people can exercise their own judgment on how to invest (or spend it).
+-   In 2021 the Estonian government decided to free up mandatory retirement savings so people can exercise their own judgment on how to invest (or spend it).
 Financial analysts are worried the Estonian population will spend their retirement savings right away - instead of investing.
--   **Feature**: Help me write me investment thesis first.
 -   Gov launching ESG funds.
 Why is this important to research now?
     People in their twenties should invest in their future.
 Millennials and younger generations like services with a green, eco-conscious